 Scott Whitlock is the associate editor for the Media Research Center's NewsBusters.org website.
 Previously, he was a contributing editor and the MRC's senior news analyst.
 Scott's work has been published in The Washington Times, National Review and other outlets.
 He has been cited in publications such as The Washington Post, Red State, to name a few.
 Scott's articles have also repeatedly been linked to on the Drudge Report.

-Scott is a graduate of George Mason University and is originally from Philadelphia, PA.
-He lives in Northern Virginia and can be contacted at SWhitlock@MRC.org.
+Scott is a graduate of George Mason University and grew up in Northern Virginia.
+He can be contacted at SWhitlock@MRC.org.
 You can also follow Scott on Twitter.

 Latest from Scott Whitlock

 Sometimes media bias can be found in what the networks don’t say.
 On Tuesday, Wal-Mart suffered a major blow when the liberal 9th Circuit Court in California ruled that a class action lawsuit claiming sex discrimination could proceed against the company.
 All three evening newscasts reported the story, with ABC and CBS noting that a "federal appeals court" had sided with the female plaintiffs.
 Over on NBC, "Nightly News" anchor Brian Williams simply used the phrase "federal court."